Efficient Exploration of Chemical Kinetics: Introduction

 \subsection{Chemistry for computers: Space, Time and Temperature}

-The foundational representation in computational chemistry is explicitly spatial.
+Computational chemistry relies on a foundational spatial representation.
 We begin by defining a high-dimensional space where each point corresponds to a unique configuration of atomic nuclei.
-A scalar potential energy is associated with each point, generating a landscape known as the \gls{pes}.
-The exploration of this landscape—finding stable minima, identifying transition saddle points, and defining reaction paths—is fundamentally a problem in mechanics and optimization.
-It is an atemporal, zero-temperature representation where the concept of ``closeness'' is defined by a distance metric, and ``progress'' is measured along a geometric path, not by the passage of time.
+A scalar potential energy associates with each point to generate a landscape known as the \gls{pes}.
+The exploration of this landscape—finding stable minima, identifying transition saddle points, and defining reaction paths—manifests fundamentally as a problem in mechanics and optimization.
+This framework remains atemporal and zero-temperature; a distance metric defines ``closeness,'' and geometric paths measure ``progress'' rather than the passage of time.

 Upon this static, spatial landscape, we superimpose representations of dynamics that introduce time and temperature.
-The most direct of these, \gls{md} traces a time-resolved trajectory of the system according to Newton's laws, as shown in Figure \ref{fig:mdsurf} \cite{frenkelUnderstandingMolecularSimulation2001}.
+The most direct of these, \gls{md} traces a time-resolved trajectory of the system according to Newton's laws.
+Figure \ref{fig:mdsurf} \cite{frenkelUnderstandingMolecularSimulation2001} illustrates this concept.
+A variety of processes, from phase transitions in fixed-topology force fields to reactive potentials with bond formation and breaking may be understood in this context.
 Here, temperature arises naturally from the kinetic energy of the particles.

+From numerical stability considerations \gls{md} requires a time step on the order of one to two femtoseconds (\(10^{-15}\) s), to capture the bond vibrations as the motion of interest.
+Consequently, achieving simulation times on the order of milliseconds necessitates billions (\(10^{12}\)) of steps.
+This computational expense often prohibits the observation of diffusion effects and point defects that occur on macro-scales.

-Further abstraction relies on circumventing the explicit simulation of time through \Gls{tst} and statistical mechanics.
-The concept leverages statistical mechanics to connect key spatial features of the landscape—the reactant minima and the transition state saddle points—to a macroscopic rate, which has units of inverse time.
+To address these temporal constraints, we move to a representation that is thermodynamically equivalent in the long-time limit but computationally distinct.
+This approach abstracts the explicit integration of femtosecond vibrations by leveraging statistical mechanics to connect key spatial features of the landscape—the reactant minima and the transition state saddle points—to a macroscopic rate, which has units of inverse time.
 Temperature enters not through kinetic energy, but through the partition functions that describe the probability of occupying these critical states (Figure \ref{fig:htst}) \cite{petersReactionRateTheory2017}.